Skip to content

 What is Huancayo known for?

-Huancayo is known for the Feria Dominical, Wanka culture, Torre Torre, the Parque de la Identidad Wanka, handicrafts, and excursions into the Mantaro Valley.
+Huancayo is known for the Feria Dominical, Wanka culture, Torre Torre, Parque de la Identidad Wanka, handicrafts, and excursions into the Mantaro Valley.

 When does the Feria Dominical take place?